SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - I view these as the successor to plugins because they provide an initial state
 - This pattern is frequently referred to as the "Islands Architecture"
   - I'm sorry about the naming confusion!
-- I think the idea of islands better fits as a pattern
+- I think the idea of islands better fits as a pattern...
   - Especially because it can be used in multiple architectures
 - If you're interested in exploring this pattern, I recommend...
   - Looking into Astro, which is a framework designed around islands